1. PERSONAL FINANCE

 Live Within Your Means

 “My mom taught me the 10-10-80 rule: Give 10%, save 10%, live on 80%.
-It was my first example of how to live under my means and has helped me to stay out of debt.”
+It was my first example of how to live under my means, and has helped me to stay out of debt.”

-Alex Enabnit, Sr. Lifecycle Content Writer
+Alex Enabnit, Senior Lifecycle Content Writer

 Use Credit Wisely